Pricing Textile Designs: A Comprehensive Guide for Designers

 Pricing by Industry

-Additional Services
+Additional Services and Costs

-• Certain repeat sizes
+• Repeat sizes

 • A maximum amount of colors

-• How far apart the motifs are placed.
+• How far apart are the motifs placed?

 Save